-One of the key factors of the financial crisis was that conventional financial systems failed to detect potential risks due to non-transparent information disclosure, including unsupervised financial activities across national borders.
-Our earlier national intellectual capital (NIC) research revealed warning signs of impending financial crisis for Greece, Iceland, and Ireland.
+How can National Intellectual Capital (NIC) act as a policy guideline for national well-being?
+One of the key causes of the financial crisis was that conventional financial systems failed to detect potential risks due to non-transparent information disclosure, including unsupervised financial activities across national borders.
+Our earlier NIC research revealed warning signs of impending financial crisis for Greece and Ireland.
 Such findings indicate that NIC, albeit intangible, can provide valuable insights into risk control and strategy formulation.
-This booklet looks at the connections between the financial crisis and NIC development for Austria, Belgium, The Netherlands, and Switzerland.
+This booklet looks at the connections between the financial crisis and NIC development for Argentina, Brazil, Chile, Colombia, Mexico, and Venezuela.